The Problem of Evil

 3. The Best Possible World Defense

 This is an interesting defense, and one I’ve actually used in the past.
 As John Frame says, it goes like this, “Certain evils are logically necessary to achieve certain good ends.
 For example, there must be suffering if there is to be compassion for sufferers.
 So the best possible world will include some evil.”
-The problem I have with this response now is that it almost seems to say, “The perfect world is one in which there exists imperfection.”
+The problem with this response is that it almost seems to say, “The perfect world is one in which there exists imperfection.”
 This as you can see is a self-refuting statement.
 I tend to shy away from this defense now, although there is a ring of truth in it.
 Evil will achieve a “good” end when God righteously punishes evil-doers.

 4. The Free Will Defense